alphagov/forms/ADR/ADR00TBD-use-rust-for-api.md

 ## Consequences

-The concequences are, as ever, mostly human:
+The consequences are, as ever, mostly human:
 - Hiring: though we will still hire based on Ruby, Python, and Javascript, we must advertise that rust is a language we use.
 - Training: Rust has earlier requirements for learning; Whereas most languages wait until scale-up to require tuning, the Rust compiler requires much to be done ahead-of-time.
 The team can not expect new starters to be expert.